tambien/SoundInSpace/assignments/final.md

 Create a piece of music.
 Consider the affects of space and sound localization in your assignments.

-Your piece (or your presentation) should be no more than 5 minutes long.
+Your presentation should be no more than 5 minutes long.

 ## Optional Constraint